9/2018 – Terracrete blocks provide permeable storm water control

 The partially completed Channel 1 in which the bio-charcoal fill material can be seen inside the Terracrete blocks.

-Partially completed channel one in which the bio-charcoal fill material can be seen inside the Terracrete blocks.
+The partially completed Channel 1 in which the bio-charcoal fill material can be seen inside the Terracrete blocks

 The channel after the plants have established